 Email Writing Tips

-Here are some tips on how to write effective emails in a professional environment.
-I have accumulated these tips through my experiences with writing emails to colleagues, professors, and employers over the past few years.
-These tips are most applicable to emails for work or school; they might not be relevant for casual emails that you send to friends.
+Here are some tips on how to write effective emails in a professional environment, especially first-time “cold emails.”
+I have accumulated these tips through writing thousands of emails to colleagues, professors, and employers over the past few years.

 Should you even be emailing this person?